 What are the main types of business security cameras?

-There are many different types of commercial security cameras.
+There are many different types of business security cameras.
 Let’s break down all the specific definitions.
-Here’s a helpful article from the Solink Help Center if you are unsure about what kind of security cameras you have.

 Closed-circuit television (CCTV) is simply the opposite of broadcast TV.
 Whereas broadcast is aimed at sending video to many subscribers, CCTV transmits video to a small number of places.
 CCTV is sometimes synonymously used with video surveillance for this reason.